How to Install WordPress: The Quickest and Easiest Methods

 - Log in to your hPanel and go to MySQL Databases under the Databases section.

 - Create a new MySQL database name, username, and password.
-After filling out all necessary information, click the Create button.
+After filling out all the necessary information, click the Create button.

 Important!
 Make sure to copy the MySQL credentials complete with the alphanumeric string – you will need them later.